 The issue with viewing TV in complete darkness is that it can cause eye strain.
 Everything around you is dark, and the only thing your eyes are picking up is a bright moving screen.

 Instead of shutting off all lights, relocate the light source behind the television.
-In this manner, it won’t interfere with the screen, will reduce 50-60% of glare, will reduce eye strain, and will allow you to have some light in the room.
+In this manner, it won’t interfere with the screen.
+But it will reduce 50-60% of glare and eye strain, plus allow you to have some light in the room.

 6-Place TV in darker surroundings:

 You could also consider purchasing a TV cabinet to decrease the 60-70% window glare.
-If you move the TV back on the shelf, the screen will be covered by the sun on all sides.
+If you move the TV back on the shelf, Sunlight will cover the screen from every angle.
 It may, however, reduce visibility if your seating does not face the TV directly.

 Also, check our guide on the best TVs for dark rooms.